-Adoption of the EMV (chip card), instead of a magnetic strip card is also crucial.
-EMV has greatly reduced card-present fraud in the U.S. since its’ introduction.
-There is convenience in this too.
+Adoption of the EMV (chip card), instead of a magnetic stripe card, is also crucial as it has greatly reduced card-present fraud in the U.S. since its introduction.
+There is convenience in this, too.
 Retailers can also opt to not require signatures on receipts because the merchant is no longer liable if a breach occurs.
-When using P2PE, data is basically stored as a code or “token,” making it impossible for hackers to find this useful.
+When using P2PE, data is basically stored as a code or “token,” making it nearly impossible for hackers to find this useful.
 Keeping thousands and thousands of slips of paper to defend against chargebacks becomes unnecessary.

 2. Keep your point of sale systems restricted to a select few

 It is important to make sure point of sale systems stay only in the hands of trusted employees that are approved to use them.
-It is not essential that everyone get trained if they are not using the system.
-Limit the use of your networks to those users that have permission and who are trustworthy.
+Everyone doesn’t even have to get trained if they are not using the system.
+Limit the use of your networks to those who have permission and are trustworthy.

-To ensure your business stays protected, make sure the devices are locked down at the end of the day.
-If your POS is mobile, this prevents employees from making the mistake of taking devices home by accident or stealing.
+To further ensure your business stays protected, make sure the devices are locked down at the end of the day.
+If your POS is mobile, employees may make the mistake of taking devices home by accident or stealing.
 There is always a chance it can get into the wrong hands and with your POS software installed on it, anyone can do damage to your network.
 Make sure devices are accounted for at the end of the day.

-3. Ensure staff understands how to work the POS
+3. Ensure the staff understands how to work with the POS

 Learning about terminal security should be incorporated into your employee POS terminal training.
 This training can be separate from your overall store security training.
-During the training, discuss how to recognize if a terminal has been physically tampered with and how to ensure terminals are shut down or secured before leaving the store for the evening.
-They should update their passwords regularly and use strong passwords (combination of letters, numbers and characters).
+Discuss how to recognize if a terminal has been physically tampered with and how to ensure terminals are shut down or secured before leaving the store for the evening.
+Employees should update their passwords regularly and use strong passwords (combination of letters, numbers, and characters).

-In addition, it is important to clearly state and put in writing your policies on POS security.
-Also educate staff on point of sale fraud and ways users can be deceived into sharing information about customers, accounts and payment information.
-Include a POS security checklist after training employees to refer to while opening and closing the store.
+In addition, it is important to clearly state and put your policies on POS security in writing.
+Educate staff on point of sale fraud and ways users can be deceived into sharing information about customers, accounts, and payment information.
+After training employees, include a POS checklist to refer to while opening and closing the store.
 This ensures POS data is kept secure even after leaving for the night.

 Failure to equip your POS terminal with proper security measures leaves your business susceptible to breaches like some major retailers have encountered.
-These are all recent examples of what could happen if you are not diligent with your point of sale security.
-Staying diligent on a regular basis and being on your guard is always important.
+These are all examples of what could happen if you are not vigilant with your point of sale security.
 It’s also important to remember that you are not alone.
 There are plenty of highly-trained experts available to assist in protecting your POS terminal.